seanfarley/tour-of-physics/intro.rst

 physical reasoning discussed in the lectures.
 It works wonders if, at the end of the day, you rewrite your notes.

-1) Form problem solving groups but be sure to work and understand each problem yourself.
+#) Form problem solving groups but be sure to work and understand each problem
+   yourself.
 Group members can help each other learn by questioning each other and by explaining to each other.
 Prepare before hand so that you can contribute.

-2) We learn physics mostly by doing (90%) and much less by watching the teacher (10%).
-About 90% of what you learn in this course, you’ll learn while struggling for a couple hundred hours to solve homework problems.
+#) We learn physics mostly by doing (90%) and much less by watching the teacher
+   (10%).
+About 90% of what you learn in this course, you'll learn while struggling for a couple hundred hours to solve homework problems.
 The remaining 10% of your understanding is obtained from listening to the teacher and watching him or her solve problems.
 The student has to exert mental effort to make sense of the material.
 While exerting effort, the necessary new neuronal connections are being made and forming knowledge and understanding.
 As it is said, you become neither strong nor knowledgeable by watching other people work.
 Golden words do not exist that a teacher can say to instantly impart understanding within you.
 About all that the teacher can do is to direct your efforts.
 Your understanding depends on little else besides the number of problems that you think about and try to solve.
    Mistakes are a natural part of the learning process.
-Don’t be too concerned about mistakes because we learn by making them: we profit from them.
+Don't be too concerned about mistakes because we learn by making them: we profit from them.
 When an expert in one field tries to solve problems in another field, the expert makes the same sort of errors as does the novice.
 Every problem is solved after some fumbling in the dark.
 It is known that we learn best when surprised.

-3) Follow the suggested problem solving procedure shown below.
+#) Follow the suggested problem solving procedure shown below.

-4) Keep up with assignments by managing your time.
-Daily study is much more effective than intensive stretches done only on the night before an examination.
+#) Keep up with assignments by managing your time.
+Daily study is much more
+   effective than intensive stretches done only on the night before an examination.
 Do not try to wait until the last moment and then cram for an exam.
 To help you plan your study time, previous students have reported that